 Image and Signal Processing has a lot to offer to Biomedical sciences: Biomedical data analysis may be used to make explicit information that is implicit in the data, thus help us understand better how the human body works and also help the clinicians with diagnosis and visualisation of their data.
 The Group has active projects concerning the analysis of EEG and MEG data, 3D MRI data related to cancer research, microarray data concerning gene expression, and work combining computer graphics with image processing technologies for plastic surgery planning.

 With the realisation of new generations of network technologies, the integration and interoperation of multiple heterogeneous networks (such as 4G/5G cellular, WiFi and vehicle-to-vehicle networks, Internet-of-things) supporting mobile services and user facilities will be of great importance.
-The Communication Networks Team is concerned with research leading to the development of techniques to enhance the responsiveness of new technologies, control protocols and mechanisms and systems as a whole when facing dynamic traffic changes, a variety of user requirements and the deployment of new services.
+The Group is concerned with research leading to the development of techniques to enhance the responsiveness of new technologies, control protocols and mechanisms and systems as a whole when facing dynamic traffic changes, user mobility, a variety of user requirements and the deployment of new services.
 In addition to using various mathematical techniques such as optimization, and stochastic and statistical analysis, advanced machine-learning approaches are also investigated and developed to solve complex network problems.

 Computational imaging refers to a set of imaging techniques that combine the design of the hardware layer (e.g., optical components, illumination, sensors, and devices) with signal processing techniques in order to go beyond physical limitations of traditional optical systems and achieve novel imaging capabilities that one could not with traditional imaging methods.
 In computational imaging, computation plays an integral role in the image formation process, for this reason, this research area is intimately related to sampling theory and aspects of sparse sampling.